-Our virtual symposium will be very similar to conferences that you have been to before, except that you can attend it online from the comfort of your own home, lab or office.
+Our virtual symposium is very similar to conferences that you have been to before, except that you can attend it online from the comfort of your own home, lab or office.

-There will be presentations, panel discussions, workshops, exhibition and networking areas – all the benefits of a regular conference – without the negatives: no travel, no expensive hotels, no disruption to your regular working week and what’s more, it’s free to attend!
+There are presentations, panel discussions, workshops, exhibition and networking areas – all the benefits of a regular conference – without the negatives: no travel, no expensive hotels, no disruption to your regular working week and what’s more, it’s free to attend!

-The added bonus of this online event is if you can’t make it on the live dates you do not have to miss out.
-All talks, workshops and materials will be available on demand after the event to everyone that has registered.
+The added bonus of this online event is if you missed our live dates you do not have to miss out.
+All talks, workshops and materials are now available on demand to everyone that has registered.

 Sessions and speakers

 - Hidden in the Genome: the application of techniques such as NGS and CRISPR for precision medicine

 - Cells as Models: cell biology techniques for modeling diseases such as cancer and neurodegeneration, and for targeting drug discovery

 - Host–Pathogen/Environment Interactions: how concepts such as sequencing and bioinformatics can be used to harness lifestyle and the microbiome for diagnostics and prediction